 Eir is a multimedia specialist with a background in animation, design, and writing.
 When he’s not at Empow, Eir likes anything that combines chocolate with peanut-butter, long walks on the beach, and getting caught in the rain.
 He is currently working on way too many projects, but manages to make progress on all of them, including; writing a book, storyboarding a movie, creating video games, and challenging himself every day.

 a.k.a.
 “Eddy Spaghetti”

 Eddy is an electrical engineer with training in music technology and media production.
 Eddy is excellent at making the complicated sound simple, which comes in especially handy in explaining music theory and programming.
-When not teaching or writing curriculum with Empow Studios, Eddy does freelance work in sound engineering and teaches video game design and math at Suffolk University.
+When not teaching or writing curriculum with Empow Studios, Eddy does freelance work in sound engineering and teaches in the computer science and math departments at Suffolk University.
 The greatest feelings of achievement for him come from seeing students turn their ideas into a reality, or when they discover in themselves new levels of creativity or technical understanding.

 a.k.a.
 “Magic Martin”

 Martin is a professional digital artist with experience working on video games, TV shows and film.
 He primarily focuses in character animation in both 2D and 3D.
 He graduated from Massachusetts College of Art and Design with a degree in Animation and is a Massachusetts Licensed Teacher in Visual Arts.
 He finds great joy in learning all he can and teaching others all they want to know to help them better turn their dreams into reality.
 He has an entire library of random bits of interesting information from a wide variety of different subjects, such as History, Science, Math and Linguistics.

 A.K.A.
 “Dan the Man”